Stari Ras: High Middle Ages

+Late Middle Ages

 During the 14th century, there was an important marketplace below the Stari Ras, Trgovište, that started to develop.
-The scholarly thesis of Novi Pazar being a continuation of Stari Ras by identifying it with Ras-Trgovište is by now rejected.
-By the mid-15th century, in the time of the final Ottoman conquest of the region, another market-place was developing to the east.
-The older place was known as Staro Trgovište ("old market-place", in Turkish: Eski Pazar) and younger as Novo Trgovište ("new market-place", Turkish: Yeni Pazar).
+The scholarly thesis of Novi Pazar being a continuation of Stari Ras by identifying it with Ras-Trgovište has by now been rejected.
+By the mid-15th century, in the time of the final Ottoman conquest of the region, another marketplace was developing to the east.
+The older place was known as Staro Trgovište ("old marketplace", Eski Pazar) and younger as Novo Trgovište ("new marketplace", Yeni Pazar).
 The latter developed into the modern city of Novi Pazar, and there is no medieval archaeological site found in the centre of Novi Pazar.
-In the Ottoman administrative division, Ras in 1455 was part of the vilayet of Skopije, by 1463 the nahiye of Ras existed within the vilayet of Jeleč (fort 12 km south of present-day Novi Pazar), and in 1475 Novi Pazar was founded, which soon became its centre (although Novi Pazar itself should not be considered as a continuity of Ras).
+In the Ottoman administrative division, Ras in 1455 was part of the vilayet of Skopje, by 1463 the nahiye of Ras existed within the vilayet of Jeleč (a fort 12 km south of Novi Pazar), and in 1475 Novi Pazar was founded, which soon became its centre (although Novi Pazar itself should not be considered as a continuity of Ras).
 The toponym of Ras vanished in the 18th century, influenced by the First of Great Migrations of the Serbs in the end of the 17th century.

-Monuments
+Cultural Heritage

+Stari Ras and the Sopoćani monastery were inscribed on the UNESCO World Heritage List in 1979.
+The combined site also includes Peter's Church and Đurđevi stupovi.
+Stari Ras was declared a Monument of Culture of Exceptional Importance in 1990, and it is protected by the Republic of Serbia.

+There exists two fortifications (gradina), Gradina-Postenje (also known as "Ras-Postenje") and Gradina-Pazarište in the Ras area.
+Throughout history their development was interconnected and probably made a uniform defensive system.

+Archaeological sondage sampling of the Stari Ras area began in 1975 by a team of historians and archaeologists.
+The medieval city of Ras was likely at Gradina-Postenje, as per archaeological findings, although it might have also been at Gradina-Trgovište.

+Archaeological sites

+View from Gradina-Pazarište to the northeast.